abdelrahmanmetwally/AWS-EKS-app-with-autoscaller/README.md

 ```bash
 aws eks update-kubeconfig --name <cluster_name>
 ```
+note: you will find commands.sh files, you can use these commands in it to validate that the creation and working of workloads for this and upcoming step.
 ### 6. Deploy cluster autoscaller
-First, modify the file with your eks cluster name and make sure that the version of eks cluster the same as eks which you created, then deploy autoscaller using:
+First,we add policy to the role we created for node group to enable it to autoscale the instances then,modify the file with your eks cluster name and make sure that the version of eks cluster the same as eks which you created ,and deploy autoscaller using:
 ```bash
 kubectl apply -f cluster-AutoScaler.yaml
 ```